klecko/KISS/docs/pages/to_do.md

 ### Bug fixes
+- When you disable some verbose messages for example https url stalker, [URLSTALKER] is still printed.
+Maybe this can be solved changing the way the verbose config is checked in log.
+Possible idea: with eval.
+- Fucking DNS iptables with GET and POST dont work correctly.
 - DNS Spoofing wikia.com to pokexperto.net some queries fails, probably because of pokexperto.net/index2.php .
 Investigate that.
 - When you DNS Spoof, some HTTP POST Packets are not spoofed (for example login in padventures.org).
 I think that even if they are, it redirects to the real host.